Facebook Pixel Tracking

 Important Information to Know

 The CNC/Tool and Die program is offered at the West Bend campus.
-This is a cohort program that begins in the fall semester.
+This is a cohort program that begins in the fall semester and is typically Monday – Friday 7:30 am – 3:00 pm.

 We recommend that students attend full-time to stay with their cohort due to the progressive sequencing of courses.
 It is still possible to attend part-time but can take significantly longer to complete.
 It is important to work with me when scheduling classes, especially if you are attending part-time.